BryanAguirre1/FindRoots/README.md

-The program runs as follows on the command line: findroots.exe a b c d.
+The program runs as follows on the command line: findroots.exe a b c d. the findroots.exe is located in the Build>>Release folder

 First, the program validates the entries, which are four entries and numeric.